cnorm35/bridgetown-blog/src/_posts/rails_concerns.md

 Prepending changes the method lookup order to be in front of where it's being prepended into.

-If we were to `prepend FileNames` when we added our conern, our methods defined in the `FileNames` concern would be returned before any methods of the same name in the class it's being included into.
+If we were to `prepend FileNames` when we added our concern, our methods defined in the `FileNames` concern would be returned before any methods of the same name in the class it's being included into.